 You can also check the activity data on the Fitbit website, but I find it less intuitive than the application, and it's obviously always more to hand.

 If there is one thing Fitbit does a very good job at, it is notifications for goals reached.
 In many cases, it is common that you pay attention to your activity tracker during the first week.
 Even two weeks.
 But after that time you end up not even looking at the activity and wear the monitor "by default".

 Fitbit always tries to keep you motivated with notifications of goals achieved, but not goals that require your intervention to program them, but automatically.
 Something like medals and awards,

 In the application you will also find the new challenge function that Fitbit launched a few months ago.
 Virtual routes through special places with hidden secrets that, as you accumulate steps, you will be able to discover in images and challenges.

-They are different ways to promote your activity in various ways, trying to give you excuses to go out for a walk.
-Something very smart, because it goes beyond the traditional "go out for a walk, I'll give you a medal later".
+These are different ways to promote your activity in different ways, trying to give you excuses to go for a walk.
+Something very smart, because it goes beyond the traditional "go for a walk, I'll give you a medal later".

 And if we have activity monitoring during the day, there is also sleep monitoring.
 No special options need to be activated on the wristband, but when the data is synchronized to the Fitbit platform, it will be your own servers that will interpret what is activity and what is rest period.

 You can see all the details of your dream in the application itself.